-Prefer UTF-8 in all layers
+Prefer UTF 8 in all layers

 If an application displays text with strange, unexpected characters, the likely cause is an incorrect character encoding.

 Character encodings control how tools translate raw bytes into text.
 The best default character encoding is likely UTF-8.
 It can represent characters in almost all languages, and in an efficient manner.
 So, it seems to make sense to adopt UTF-8 as an excellent default character encoding.
+The W3C itself recommends such a practice.

 Browser